TheHushedCasket/downcp/README.md

 This script should NOT delete anything non-cPanel.
 Any databases or site files you have should stay fully intact.
 Also, this does remove Apache from the server but not MySQL.

+# BASHRC/PROFILE
+Part of this scripts operation involves replacing all ~/.bashrc, ~/.bash_profile files as well as /etc/bashrc and /etc/profile.
+Those files are pulled from this repo are were copied from a fresh CentOS 7 install.
+Please note it may be necessary to modify those files after running this script to match your specific needs.

 # HOW TO RUN IT
 ```wget https://raw.githubusercontent.com/killcpanel/downcp/master/nuke.sh && chmod +x nuke.sh && sh nuke.sh```